RoseSecurity/Red-Teaming-TTPs/Windows.md

 FIN.
 ```

-## Plundering Account Information with RPCClient:
+## Plundering Account Information with RPCClient and SMBClient:

 Once you have a user name and password and open SMB access of a target Windows client or server over TCP port 445, you can use rpcclient to open an authenticated SMB session to a target machine by running the following command on your Linux system: